axiom-data-science/portal-docs/DataMap.rst

 Within in the map, there are several ways to learn more about the data layer being displayed.

 #.
-In the map legend to the right, you may see the "i" icon next to the data layer title.
-Click here to view the metadata page.
+In the map legend to the right, you may see the ``i`` icon next to the data layer title.
+Click on it to view the metadata page.
 #.
 Click on a point in the map.
 A data display window will appear showing a chart of the data.
-In the bottom right of the chart click on "Source".
+In the bottom right of the chart click on ``Source``.
 You will be directed to the data provider's webpage, if available.
 #.
 For real-time sensor data, click on the station in the map.
 A data display window will appear showing a chart of the data.

-	* In the bottom left of the chart you can click on "Station".
+	* In the bottom left of the chart you can click on ``Station``.
 Summary information about the station will be shown, including the instrument location, temporal coverage, platform type, station URN or WMO ID, and the source information for the data provider.
 Interactive data charts for each of the sensors associated with that station will be shown on the right hand side.
 You can interact with these similar to other Data Charts.
 Under Sources, you can click on the name of the data provider to discover a list and links to all stations available in the map from that provider.

-	* In the bottom left of the chart you can also click on "Sensor".
+	* In the bottom left of the chart you can also click on ``Sensor``.
 Summary information about the sensor will be shown, including parameter information, temporal coverage, and the sensor and parameter source URNs.
-Under parameter information, you can click the "Download" button to download the sensor data.
+Under parameter information, you can click the ``Download`` button to download the sensor data.
 You can also interact with the summary data chart for that sensor.

 Interact with and Customize Data Layers in the Map
 ===================================================

 Once you have found a layer through the data catalog, you can view and interact with the data in a number of ways.
 As with other interactive maps, you can pan and zoom to adjust the view to your area of interest.
 Additionally, you can click on a data point of interest to open a chart that summarizes the data.
 A time slider at the bottom of the map can be used to move back and forth through time for timeseries data.
 More information about these features is provided below.

 From the map, you can search for and add additional data layers to the map.
 Click on the catalog button in top right to return to the catalog page you most recently visited.
 You can also search for additional data layers to add to the map using the search bar at the top left corner.
-When you have selected additional layers, click ‘Map’ to return to the map.
+When you have selected additional layers, click ``Map`` to return to the map.

 Customize Individual Layers
 """""""""""""""""""""""""""

 In the map, your selected layers will appear in a legend on the right.
 The filters in the legend can be used to change the parameters on the map.
 You can select among the measurements that are available using the caret, or by toggling on/off the checkboxes.
 The exact filters or measurements available vary by the data layer being shown.

 Individual data layers can be toggled on and off using the "Eyeball" icon to the right of the data layer name.
-To delete the data layer from the map, select the "X" icon.
+To delete the data layer from the map, select the ``X`` icon.

 The order in which data layers appear in the map can be changed.
 By default, the data layer that appears at the top of the map legend will be displayed forward in the map.
-To move data layers backward in the map, select the "Up/Down Arrow" to the left of the data layer name.
+To move data layers backward in the map, select the ``Up/Down Arrow`` to the left of the data layer name.

 The data layer legend on the right hand side shows the color scale that is used to represent the unit of measurement.
 You can change the palette and scale settings by clicking on the color bar.
 Select among the different color palettes using the drop down menu.
 The legend scale can be changed by either adjusting the scale slider, or by clicking on the gear icon and entering or advancing the bounds control interval.
-When the map is zoomed in, the scale and color for that area can be automatically set for the data in view by clicking the ‘Autoset for data view’ button.
+When the map is zoomed in, the scale and color for that area can be automatically set for the data in view by clicking the ``Autoset for data view`` button.

 ..
 Customize Map View
 .. """"""""""""""""""""""""""